 The late great Robert Anton Wilson, in the book series he co-authored with Robert Shea, collectively titled the “Illuminatus!” trilogy, illustrated an epic, century’s old struggle between the agents of chaos and control.
-Much like their overtly (and campy) caricatures on the 60’s era comedy “Get Smart”, the agents for chaos (kaos) and control are diametrically opposed forces that engage in an unrelenting jihad of counter balancing ideologies.
-At stake are the hearts and minds of the mostly oblivious human population.
+Much like they're overtly (and campy) caricatures on the 60’s era comedy “Get Smart”, the agents for chaos (kaos) and control are diametrically opposed forces that engage in an unrelenting jihad of counterbalancing ideologies.
+At stake are the hearts and minds of the mostly-oblivious human population.

 And so the two forces go eternally ‘round… in a cosmic dance of equilibrium… yin verses yang… perpetual contradiction.
 Was Wilson’s intent to personify the dualistic nature of the perceived world?
 Was his satire mocking a more serious political reality?
 Did he intend to convey a warning of the increasing erosion of individual liberty?
 Maybe… Maybe a clue to these questions can be found in the title of the campy TV show… “Get Smart”.